 $ ln -s index.html offline.html

-Now we can create and add the service worker.
+Now we can continue building a progressive web application by creating and adding the service worker.

 When service workers are used with the fetch event, you can set up caching of assets and pages as the user browses.
 This makes content available offline and loads it significantly faster.
 We are just going to focus on the offline caching features of service workers today instead of automated background sync, because iOS doesn't support background sync yet (although things are moving in a good direction).